 macOS ships with one OpenCL platform and various devices.
 One of these devices is always the CPU, which is not fully functional, and is never picked by Futhark by default.
 You can still select it manually with the usual mechanisms (see Executable Options), but it is unlikely to be able to run most Futhark programs.
 Depending on the system, there may also be one or more GPU devices, and Futhark will simply pick the first one as always.
 On multi-GPU MacBooks, this is the low-power integrated GPU.
 It should work just fine, but you might have better performance if you use the dedicated GPU instead.
+On a Mac with an AMD GPU, this is done by passing -dAMD to the generated Futhark executable.

-1.4 Installing Futhark on Windows
+1.5 Installing Futhark on Windows